kiwijos/vteam-github-oauth-study/README.md

 ## Final notes

-There are still a few things that we havn't gotten around too.
-For instance, we're not handling the case where the user revokes access to their information after they signed in to our app.
+There are still a few things that we haven't gotten around too.
+For instance, we're not handling the case where the user revokes access to their information after they signed in.

 But hopefully, you can now sign into your app using GitHub.